mkrudele/spark-notebooks/README.md

 # spark-notebooks
-A collection of Jupyther Notebooks for Spark kernel
+A collection of Jupyther Notebooks for Spark kernel.

+## first paragraph

+Adding a paragraph for testing.